Open-Cascade-SAS/OCCT/dox/dev_guides/git_guide/git_guide.md

 @image latex OCCT_GitGuide_V2_image014.png

   Unstaged files will be shown if you check the option ‘Show Unversioned Files’.
-  Double-clock on each modified file to see the changes to be committed (as a difference vs. the base version).
+  Double-click on each modified file to see the changes to be committed (as a difference vs. the base version).

 @subsection occt_gitguide_4_6 Pushing branch to the remote repository